cakephp/docs/en/plugins.rst

     bin/cake bake plugin ContactManager

-Now you can bake using the same conventions which apply to the rest of your app.
-For example - baking controllers:
+Bake can be used to create classes in your plugin.
+For example to generate a plugin controller you could run:

 .. code-block:: bash